avoicule/AWS-CSA-2019-study-notes/Course/EC2/README.md

 ### [EC2 Options](https://aws.amazon.com/ec2/pricing/)

 * [On demand](https://aws.amazon.com/ec2/pricing/on-demand/): You pay for computing capacity by per hour or per second depending on which instances you run.
 * [Reserved Instance (RI)](https://aws.amazon.com/ec2/pricing/reserved-instances/): Provide a significant discount (up to 75%) compared to On-Demand pricing and provide a capacity reservation when used in a specific Availability Zone.
 You have to enter a contract.
+Reserved Pricing Types: Standard Reserved instances - more you pay up front and longer the contract,the greater de discount, Convertible Reserved Instances - change types of machines instance types (CPU,MEMORY), Scheduled Reserved Instances
 * [Spot](https://aws.amazon.com/ec2/spot/): Amazon EC2 Spot instances allow you to request spare Amazon EC2 computing capacity for up to 90% off the On-Demand price.

   * If you terminate an instance, you will pay for the complete hour.